filipallberg/climbing-route-name-generator/README.md

 If you do not already have Docker installed then [begin by doing that first.](https://docs.docker.com/v17.12/install/)

-Afterwards, run the notebook interactively through `make notebook`
+Afterwards, run the notebook interactively through `make run-notebook`